JoaoVitorLeite/Rational/README.md

 # Rational

 ### Description
-Class to represent rational numbers in Scala
+Class to represent rational numbers in Scala.
+A rational number is a number that can be expressed as a quotient or a fraction p/q of two integers, p being the numerator and q the denominator, where q should be different from zero.

 ### About